prividentity/PrivateIdentity-Oldd/C#-SDK.md

 It exposes five methods as part of the interface:

 ## Enroll
-Enrolls the image in the face recognition server.
+Enrolls the image in the Private ID server.
 ``` csharp
 public bool enroll(System.Drawing.Image imageIn)
 ```